 Female Pattern Baldness

-One of the most common hair loss conditions that females suffer from is androgenetic alopecia, commonly known as Female Pattern Baldness (FPB) which is a hereditary condition passed on from both the maternal and paternal side of the family.
+One of the most common hair loss conditions affecting women is androgenetic alopecia, commonly known as female pattern baldness (FPB).
+This hereditary condition can be passed down from both the maternal and paternal sides of the family.

 You can identify your FPB and its progression using the Ludwig scale.

-Andogenetic female hair loss is more complex in nature but the hormone DHT (dihydrotestosterone) is also implicated in affecting hair follicles in genetically prone women.
-The ovaries and adrenal glands produce androgens like Testosterone, which in turn is converted in the hair follicle cells by an enzyme 5-alpha-reductase into DHT.
-This DHT attacks the hair follicles causing them to shrink, affecting the hair growth cycle.
-This causes thinning that leads to hair loss.
+Androgenetic female hair loss is more complex in nature.
+One of the primary contributors is the hormone DHT (dihydrotestosterone), which negatively affects hair follicles in genetically prone women.
+The ovaries and adrenal glands produce androgens such as testosterone, which are converted into DHT in hair follicle cells by the enzyme 5-alpha-reductase.
+This DHT attacks the hair follicles, causing them to shrink and disrupting the natural hair growth cycle, ultimately leading to thinning and hair loss.

 Alopecia areata